 In 2005, I began producing films for Crazy Elk Productions alongside director and co-writer Jason J. Dale.
 In 2007, production on a low-budget, feature length independent film entitled Fight the Panda Syndicate (FTPS) began, which was filmed throughout New York, New Jersey and Pennsylvania.
 To date, "FTPS" has involved artistic contributions from over four-hundred different individuals from eight different states alongside the two of us, who together steered this long production from the page to completion over four very long years.

 My biggest part so far was the lead role in the indie series Blue City where I played Alec Roth, a calculating NYPD Detective who operated on both sides of the law.
 The riveting series was created by writer/director Marcus Reyes, whose grand 12-episode vision is chock full of action, drama, twists and turns.
-Currently the completed first season is in distribution limbo, which seems to be a chapter in every actor's story, so it is not surprising that many performers are taking control of their fates and creating their own content.
+The completed first season was in distribution limbo for a long time, until Reyes decided to create his own streaming platform, MobFi-TV which served as a way for Reyes to maintain full creative and distribution control of all his projects.
+In an ever-evolving media marketplace, self-distribution of streaming content has become the biggest advancement for artists to obtain creative autonomy.
+It is not surprising then, that many performers are taking control of their fates and creating their own path via content creation.

 I am always seeking creative people to work with who share my professionalism and passionate creative nature.
 So it was a no-brainer that Chris Sendrowski and I went into business together by forming our video production company Firelight Digital, 18 years after making Down That Road and Back when we were in college.
 Working together has been a very rewarding feather in the cap of a 36+ year friendship that is still going strong.
 In fact, my circle consists of close friends I have known virtually my entire life and we still see each other on the weekly basis.
 That is a rare thing these days and I certainly do not take it for granted.
 I live a charmed life.